Quick Answer

 | Fix what is broken | Leaky fixtures, sticking doors, and dead bulbs create constant background friction. | Handle repairs before adding new decor cures. |

-These rules matter because they improve both the design and the experience of the home.
+These checks matter because they improve both the design and the lived experience of the home.
 A house that feels easier to use almost always feels better energetically too.
-That is why feng shui tends to work best when you treat it as practical design guidance first.
+If you want the principle behind each move, read feng shui rules first.
+If you want to audit the house in sequence, stay here and move room by room.

 If you feel overwhelmed by whole-house rules, simplify them into room questions.
 What is blocking this room, what is missing, and does the room actually support what happens here every day?
-If you want to go deeper room by room, the strongest follow-up pieces are usually feng shui front door tips, feng shui colors for a living room, and feng shui mirror placement.
+If you want to go deeper room by room, start with feng shui front door tips, feng shui colors for a living room, and feng shui mirror placement.

 | Room | What to check first | Best next move |